Bachelor of Engineering (Honours)

 • Online

-• Domestic students intending to commence with 4 or less credit points of Recognition for Prior Learning into the Bachelor of Engineering (Honours) with the Environmental Engineering, Mechanical Engineering and Mechatronics Engineering majors may need to be part-time and will not be able to accelerate course completion as second year units will not be available at Burwood (Melbourne) until 2025.
+• Students commencing at Burwood with RPL in the civil engineering or electrical and renewable energy engineering majors may need to study part time as second year units will not be available at Burwood until 2026.
 Students will need to be assessed on a case by case basis.

 Flexible entry into the course allows students to upgrade their qualifications and to obtain credit for previous studies/experience.
-Applicants with appropriate TAFE qualifications or other approved post-secondary studies may apply for Recognition of prior learning.
+Applicants with appropriate TAFE qualifications or other approved post-secondary studies may apply for Recognition of Prior Learning (RPL).
 Credit may be considered for skills obtained in the workforce or by informal means.

 Students must have access to a suitable computer and a network connection.
 The learning experiences and assessment activities within this course may also require that students have access to a range of software.
 Access to high-cost specialist equipment is provided but students may be required to purchase minor equipment for particular unit(s) as detailed in unit site.